glesica/dcdg.dart/README.md

 ## Examples

-Below is a UML diagram created with dcdg.
+Below is a UML diagram of the dcdg source code, created with dcdg.
 You can find the PlantUML source in the `example/` directory.

 ![Example UML Diagram](example/dcdg.png)